-251 Insolvency Act 1986, section 279.
-See also paragraph 18.18.
+Insolvency Act 1986, section 279.
+See also paragraph 17.18.

-252 Source : Official Receiver's Office and see the Schedules annexed.
+Source: Official Receiver's Office and see the Annexures.

-held responsible.254 Even if a bankrupt could show that he was not guilty of a misdemeanour or felony connected with his bankruptcy and that he was innocent of any of the facts under section 30(4) the court can still refuse to discharge or can attach conditions to discharge.
+circumstances for which he could not justly be held responsible.281 Even if a bankrupt could show that he was not guilty of a felony connected with his bankruptcy, and that he was innocent of any of the facts under section 30(4), the court can still refuse to discharge or can attach conditions to discharge.

-18.11 In addition, the Bankruptcy Ordinance provision on composition and schemes of arrangement prevents most bankrupts entering into a composition or scheme by providing:-
+17.11 In addition, the Bankruptcy Ordinance provision on composition and schemes of arrangement prevents most bankrupts entering into a composition or scheme by providing:

-"If any facts are proved on proof of which the court would be required either to refuse, suspend or attach conditions to the debtor's discharge were he adjudged bankrupt, the court shall refuse to approve the proposal unless it provides reasonable security for the payment of not less than 25% on all the unsecured debts provable against the debtor's estate."255
+"If any facts are proved on proof of which the court would be required either to refuse, suspend or attach conditions to the debtor's discharge were he adjudged bankrupt, the court shall refuse to approve the proposal unless it provides reasonable security for the payment of not less than 25 per cent on all the unsecured debts provable against the debtor's estate."282